 We are delighted and honoured that you are keen to know more about Port Klang.
-We hope that as you navigate through our website, you will be able to appreciate our strengths and values and gather the opportunities that Port Klang, Malaysia’s Premiere Port, has to offer to the world.
+We hope that as you navigate and sail through our website, you will be able to appreciate our strengths core values and gather the opportunities that Port Klang, Malaysia’s Premiere Port, has to offer to the rest of the world.

-In line with these efforts and improvements, along with Port Klang’s positive performance last year, Port Klang is expected to be ranked 13th in the World Container League (tentatively) maintaining its position as in 2013.
-As for 2015, Port Klang is projected to handle 11.6 million TEU’s, i.e: Northport 2.6 million TEU’s and Westports 9.0 million TEU’s.
+In line with these efforts and improvements, Port Klang is expected to be ranked 12th in the World Container League (tentatively) maintaining its position as in 2014.
+As for 2016, Port Klang is projected to handle 12.8 million TEUs.

-Port Klang Authority has always been inclusive in its interactions with not just terminal operators but shipping lines and agents, logistics services providers, government agencies and other stakeholders without which Port Klang’s success would not have been possible.
-We would like to thank everyone especially the Ministry of Transport Malaysia and those involved in building Port Klang’s success and we look forward to your continued support.
+Port Klang Authority has always taken the lead in its interactions and deliberations with terminal operators, shipping lines, shipping agents, logistics services providers, government agencies and other stakeholders without whom Port Klang’s success would not have been possible.
+We would like to thank everyone involved in this supply chain especially the Ministry of Transport Malaysia for their support in building Port Klang’s success and we look forward to your continued support.

-Thank you for once again for your kind support and interest in Port Klang and we hope you will have a productive time browsing our website.
+Thank you once again for your kind support and interest in Port Klang and we hope you will have a productive time whilst browsing through our website.